Le-Jared/The-Huddle--CRM/README.md

 # The-Huddle
 A simple Web-based Client Relationship Management application that uses back-end and front-end technologies.
 I created this as an ambitious second project for my General Assembly BootCamp.

+[Click here](https://poised-coveralls-cow.cyclic.app/) to see it in action
+Username: Admin
+Password: Password

 ## General Info
 This is a simple CRM application that uses a Node server and MongoDB database to display various information to a small business about their client relations.
 Features of this application include: